 Freight Working Group

-Chris Bauer, CDTC, Chair
+Chris Bauer, CRTC, Chair

 Mike Alexander, SMTC, Co-Chair